Northland Art Galleries, Workshops and Exhibitions worth a visit

 Open during the summer months otherwise contact beforehand for an appointment.

-Awood carver is represented by Allan Gale – Kura Gallery: Maori and New Zealand Art + Design (Auckland).
+Awood carver is represented by Allan Gale – Kura Gallery.
 A wood and bone carver with current themes based on the sculptural forms of two Northland coastlines.

 Open.
 Visitors are welcome to visit the studio in the Waiotemarama Gorge, Hokianga but please call first to make arrangements.
 Inspiring wood and bone sculptures and pieces.